Open-Markets-Initiative/Directory/Organizations/Txse/Protocols/TxseEquities/Rake.md

-## Rake: Txse Session And Framing Layer
+## TxseEquities Rake: Txse Session And Framing Layer

 Transport protocol providing session management and message framing for Txse order entry and market data protocols with Tcp and Udp variants.